-Over recent years we have seen mobile reach maturity, the impact of infographics within content marketing.
+Over recent years we have seen mobile reach maturity, the impact of infographics on content marketing.
 With both greater broadband speeds and more efficient formats, online video is now part of the marketing mix for any business.

-As a business marketing tool, video is still often seen as the expensive option, rather than the investment.
+As a business marketing tool, a video is still often seen as the expensive option, rather than the investment.
 Today, stating that a piece of content is a video appears to increase engagement across all channels, according to Smart Insights.

 2015 B2B Video Content Marketing Survey Results

 Based off responses from over 350 B2B marketing, agency and management professionals, the highlights of the B2B Video Content Survey are impressive:

 - 96% of B2B organisations are engaged in video content marketing